Mediation In

 -

-Typical Costs: Arbitration costs are determined by institutional rules and fee schedules.
+Typical Costs: Arbitration costs determined by institutional rules and fee schedules.
 The new arbitration law provides framework for cost allocation.
-Costs are typically shared between parties unless otherwise a...
+Costs typically shared between parties unless otherwise agreed.
+I...

 Mediation Research